Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Additional Numerical Experiments and Method Details

 \subsection{Hessian-Free Implementation of Limited-Memory SR1 Methods}

 In this section, we discuss the practical implementation of limited-memory SR1 methods where we need not construct the Hessian approximation $B_k$ explicitly.
 For the purpose of this discuss we focus on the S-LSR1 method, but a similar approach can be used for the LSR1 method too.
-To do so, we utilize the compact representation of the Hessian approximation discussed in \cite{byrd1994} which is equivalent to $B_k$ in \eqref{eq:sr1_hess}.
-The compact representation can be expressed as follows:
+To do so, we utilize the compact representation of the Hessian approximation discussed in \cite{byrd1994} which is equivalent to \eqref{eq:sr1_hess}, i.e.,